 - Assistant Head Instructor Michelle J. --- Regional Bronze

 This level requires students to demonstrate a minimum of two Dan Hyung (Beginning Short Form) level forms.
 Each practitioner is graded based on their age, rank and body type so multiple people may earn the same level of medal.

-- Instructor Aleksander S. -- State Silver
+- Head Instructor MacKenzie G. -- State Silver

 - Assistant Head Instructor Justin M. -- State Silver